 Structure, function and regulation of genes and gene products are discussed extensively using both eucaryotic and procaryotic systems.
 Cell structural/functional relationships are stressed.
 Special emphasis is placed on biotechnology as it is employed in understanding cell structure and regulation of cellular physiology.
-Lecture meets 3 hours per week.
 Prerequisite or concurrent enrollment in BIO 110/111, 250/251, 266/267 or departmental approval.